dabapps/csv-wrangler/README.md

 ### Save to file-like object

 Sometimes, you may need to save the CSV rather than return it as a response.
-To do this, you can pass a file-like object to the `save` method.
-The CSV will be saved into the file, without loading the whole thing into memory first.
+To do this, you can pass a file-like object to the `dump` method.
+The CSV will be dumped into the file, without loading the whole thing into memory first.

-This can be combined with [`StringIO`](https://docs.python.org/3/library/io.html#io.StringIO) to access the entire CSV as a string (not recommended for large CSVs)
+This can be combined with [`StringIO`](https://docs.python.org/3/library/io.html#io.StringIO) to access the entire CSV as a string (not recommended for large CSVs).

 ### Ordering headers
 You can also provide an ordering to the headers, if you want.
 Simply assign a list of strings to `header_order` and when the data is unpacked, those headers who's labels match these will be placed in that order.